ratchelfurlong/Program_A_Bull/README.md

 My attempt at explaining how to run this:
 =========================================

-+Python 3
+- Python 3

-+I would recommend you use a virtual env (I use Anaconda-python "conda" virtual envs)
+- I would recommend you use a virtual env (I use Anaconda-python "conda" virtual envs)

 1) Clone this repository